theoboldalex/theoboldalex.github.io/content/posts/profiling_zsh.md

 was hanging.
 Only for a short while but noticeable and long enough just to throw me out of my flow.
 As someone that lives on the command line and spawns lots of short lived shell sessions via tmux, it was starting to become an issue.
 What had started as a solution, was now looking like a problem, but at this stage I had no idea what the culprit of my slow shell startup was.
 Without having looked into it, I was wondering whether my old laptop was starting to struggle, but then the issue was also noticeable on my work machine which was vastly more powerful.
-I needed to figure out what was causing the slowness and quick because when you are in a tool all day long and there is noticable lag and latency, it is a real productivity killer.
+I needed to figure out what was causing the slowness and quick because when you are in a tool all day long and there is noticeable lag and latency, it is a real productivity killer.
 It is one of the reasons why I am a shell and vim user in the first place.
 The speed and resource usage.

 So I needed to figure out why my shell was slow to start up and had a couple of theories that proved to be false.
 I also considered uninstalling Oh My Zsh as I wondered whether that might be the culprit.
 I use barely any of the features other than a minimal prompt that I wrote myself including git branch information and zsh-autosuggestions which really, I could live without and instead rely on bck-search or fzf.